Net4FunGR/net4fungr.github.io/content/posts/kube-my-router-pt1/index.md

 ___
 ### Build the VM topology in EVE-NG
 ___
-Once both boot disk and seed cdrom files are in place, copy them onto the other node and run the **fixpermissions** script
+Once both boot disk and seed cdrom files are in place, copy them onto the other node and run the **fixpermissions** script.

 ```Bash
 root@eve-01# cd /opt/unetlab/addons/qemu/linux-focal-server-cloudimg/

 root@eve-01# ll
 total 581760
 drwxr-xr-x  2 root root      4096 May 29 22:02 ./